 Title

-Drag and drop the existing FDN_Department column between Title and HireDate.
+Drag the existing FDN_Department column and drop it between Title and HireDate.

-Enter the following values in the Component section of the Properties view:
+Enter the following values in the Column section of the Properties view:

 Display Type: chip